Allegheny-ComputerScience-600-Sum2022/course-materials/CODE_OF_CONDUCT.md

 #### Not passing the proposal defense

 Should readers determine that a student _does not_ pass the Proposal defense, changes will be requested via issues filed on the GitHub repository containing the Proposal document.
 In addition, the student will be asked to attend a follow-up defense.
 During this follow-up defense, students are expected to address the gaps identified by the previous defense.

+## Thesis document minimum requirements

+- [ ] Thesis was submitted on time
+- [ ] The title of the thesis is appropriate
+- [ ] The abstract provides a concise summary
+- [ ] The introduction section clearly describes the completed work
+- [ ] The introduction section motivates the completed work	The related work section describes relevant literature
+- [ ] The related work section situates the completed project in the broader scope
+- [ ] The method section explains the process utilized in the completed study
+- [ ] The method section addresses as many of the following which are applicable (minimum `1`):
+* `description of algorithms`
+* `programming languages`
+* `libraries`
+* `platforms`
+* `software tools`
+* `hardware`
+- [ ] The experimental results section includes a description of experiments such that a reader should be able to reproduce them
+- [ ] The evaluation subsection describes how the work is validated
+- [ ] The experimental results section details threats to validity
+- [ ] The discussion and future work section discusses the impact of the conducted work
+- [ ] The conclusion outlines avenues for further and/or future work
+- [ ] The thesis includes at least twelve references
+- [ ] The thesis consists of at least `7500` words
+- [ ] The thesis follows a logical flow
+- [ ] The thesis includes appropriate visual aids, which fall under the broad categories of:
+* `image`
+* `figure`
+* `table`
+* `graph`
+- [ ] There are no typographical or grammatical errors and no extraneous text in the thesis
+- [ ] The thesis was released correctly on GitHub
+- [ ] The thesis uses the correct LaTeX format

+### Note on word count

+Keep in mind that all word counts represent a _minimum acceptable threshhold_ of content required for completion.
+It is likely that other requirements listed above are _not_ fulfilled thoroughly with only a minumum word count.
+While meeting minimum requirements will guarantee a _passing_ grade, it may not necessarily presage the evaluation you _want_.
+Keep this in mind as you are working toward exhaustively documenting your project process.

+## Thesis defenses

+Thesis defenses take the form of an in-person oral presentation of between 10 and 15 minutes.
+Time is dedicated as follows:

+* 10 minutes: student presentation
+* 5 minutes: questions posed by First and Second readers in succession
+* brief deliberation of Proposal document and presentation, during which the presenting student leaves the room

+After deliberation, the First Reader indicates if the presenter has passed the defense.
+Students _will not_ be given a grade on their document or presentation at this time.

+### Passing the defense

+If a student passes the Thesis defense, it is possible that their reader(s) will suggest minor revisions to documents.
+It is the student's responsibility to consider and implement changes appropriate to the nature of feedback received.
+Not addressing reader concerns in final documents may adversely affect the evaluation of the quality of the project, resulting in a lower letter grade.

+#### "Conditional" passage

+In some cases, the changes required by faculty review of student work require significant revision and labor, but not so much so that student work is considered as "not passing."
+In these cases, a student's readers may come up with certain contingencies that must be fulfilled before judging a project to have passed the defense.

+Should a student require these follow-up interventions, their First Reader will open an issue on the student's thesis repository containing the requested revisions.
+Once a student makes these revisions, and they have been accepted by a student's readers, the student will be notified that they have passed their defense.

+### Not passing the thesis defense

+Should readers determine that a student _does not_ pass an initial Thesis defense, changes will be requested via issues filed on the GitHub repository containing the Thesis document.
+These changes are also student responsibility to implement and constitute more than minor suggestions or considerations.

+The student must re-defend their thesis either through a full defense session or through a process developed with their thesis reader(s).
+Following significant revisions to the thesis document and/or presentation of that document, and if readers agree that work has met standards acceptable to the department, the student's work will be considered to have passed this requirement.